anoma/nspec/docs/node_architecture/types/engine.juvix.md

         - `announceResult` to send the result to some other engine instances.

-    With each different election or kind of voters, we obtain a new engine instance, while the underlining voting system, the voting engine family, remains the same.
+    With each different election or kind of voters, we obtain a new engine instance, while the underlining voting system, the voting engine, remains the same.

 !!! note

-    Both the `EngineFamily` and `Engine` types are parameterised by several types.
-When not used in the context of a new engine family declaration, these types can be replaced by the unit type `Unit`.
+    Both the `EngineBehaviour` and `Engine` types are parameterised by several types.
+When not used in the context of a new engine declaration, these types can be replaced by the unit type `Unit`.